Pvt. James Ernest Edwards

 Jim was involved in repeated action against the Japanese over the next few months.
 On April 8, 1942, word came down that the Filipino and American defenders of Bataan were to be surrendered on April 9th.
 Jim and the other members of his tank platoon decided that instead of surrendering they would try to escape to Corregidor in Manila Bay.
 Abandoning their tanks, Jim and the other men were successful at their attempt to reach Corregidor.

 When Corregidor was surrendered on May 6, 1942, Pvt.
 Jim Edwards became a Prisoner of War.
 He remained on Corregidor until October 21, 1942, when he was sent to Cabanatuan #3.
-Medical records kept by the camp's medical staff show that Jim was hospitalized on March 26, 1943.
+It is known that on November 20, 1942, Jim was admitted to the hospital at Bilibid Prison.
+The records also indicate that he was suffering from arthritis.
+No date of discharge is known, but other records show he was admitted December 12, 1942, suffering from beriberi.
+Other medical records kept by the Cabanatuan's medical staff show that Jim was hospitalized on March 26, 1943.
 The records do not indicate why he was hospitalized or when he was discharged.
 He was held at this camp until September 15, 1943, when he was sent to Nielson Field.

 At Nielson Field, Jim worked to build